 Recommended Limit Rationale for Measure Rational for Level FY 2024 Levels The PFMB recommends that Debt Service to General Revenue not exceed 7.0% Metric most frequently used by states to assess debt affordability, comparing the annual cost of debt payments to the state's annual budget.
 Both components of this ratio (debt service and revenues) are largely within the control of the State.
 Should be set to ensure that annual debt service payments do not consume so much of the State's annual operating budget as to hinder the State's ability to provide core government services and provide flexibility to respond to economic downturns.
 5.2% The PFMB recommends that State Tax-Supported Debt to Personal Income not exceed 4.0% Represents a broader measure of a state's ability to pay its debts.
 State personal income is not directly dependent on tax policy choices and is the base from which state revenues can be generated.
-All three rating agencies review the debt to personal income ratio as part of the rating process, and the ratio is a good measure for long-term debt affordability. its debts.
-State personal lirectly dependent on tax nd is the base from which an be generated.
-All three s review the debt to e ratio as part of the rating e ratio is a good measure its debts.
-State personal an AA rating score, the State should maintain a ratio of less than 4%.
+All three rating agencies review the debt to personal income ratio as part of the rating process, and the ratio is a good measure for long-term debt affordability.
+To stay within S&P's recommended range for an AA rating score, the State should maintain a ratio of less than 4%.
 Further, the PFMB believes that establishing a recommended limit of debt to personal income of 4% is realistic given that the State has only exceeded 4% twice since 2006.
-The PFMB recommends that Net Tax Supported Debt Service + Pension ADC + OPEB ADC to General Revenues not exceed 18% Rating agencies and investors are assessing states' liabilities holistically, looking at debt, pension liabilities and OPEB liabilities in combination to determine the full picture of a state's liability burden.
+2.9% The PFMB recommends that Net Tax Supported Debt Service + Pension ADC + OPEB ADC to General Revenues not exceed 18% Rating agencies and investors are assessing states' liabilities holistically, looking at debt, pension liabilities and OPEB liabilities in combination to determine the full picture of a state's liability burden.
 A state's ability to meet future annual liability payments with available revenues is a critical indicator of whether these liabilities are manageable.
 Moody's and Fitch both use a version of a ratio that compares the annual servicing cost of a state's total liabilities to the annual budget of the state.
 When an 18% level of Net Tax Supported Debt Service + Pension ADC + OPEB ADC to General Revenues is adjusted to the Fitch and Moody's ratios, the 18% limit is roughly equivalent to an AA level in both agency methodologies.
 RI has historically been below 18%.
-12.7% The PFMB recommends that Debt + Pension UAAL+ OPEB UAAL to Personal Income not exceed 12% The measurement compares the total liabilities of the state to the ability of the underlying population to afford those liabilities, irrespective of tax policy decisions by the State.
+12.7% The PFMB recommends that Debt + Pension UAAL+ OPEB UAAL to Personal Income not exceed 12% The measurement compares the total liabilities of the state to the ability of the underlying population to afford policy decisions by the State.
 Moody's and Fitch use a ratio comparing total liabilities to the ability of the underlying population to repay.
 When a 12% level of Debt and Pension Liability and OPEB Liability to Personal Income is adjusted to the Moody's and Fitch ratio, RI would fall into the AA range for both agencies.
 Rhode Island has been below the 12% limit for the past 9 years.
-7.0% The PFMBWhen states fail to make their full actuarially required contributions to their pension and OPEB trusts, unfunded liabilities increase.
+7.0% The PFMB recommends the State continue to fund 100% of its Pension ADC and OPEB ADC.
+When states fail to make their full actuarially required contributions to their pension and OPEB trusts, unfunded liabilities increase.
 Failure to make full anural required contributions has been one of the leading causes of the spike in unfunded liabilities across the United States.
 Rhode Island has not missed a pension ADC payment since 1995 and has made 100% of OPEB ADC payments consistently since FY 2011, when the OPEB trust began, and should continue these practices.